gruntwork-io/docs/_docs-sources/library/getting-started/setting-up.md

 ### Installation
 Terragrunt is supported on Mac (x86 and Apple Silicon), Windows, and Linux.
 To install Terragrunt, follow the guide on how to [install Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install/) on the Terragrunt website.

-If you need multiple versions of Terragrunt installed, [tgswitch](https://github.com/warrensbox/tgswitch#installation) is a tool for managing and using multiple versions of Terragrunt with a similar feature set to `tfenv`.
+If you need multiple versions of Terragrunt installed, [mise](https://github.com/jdx/mise) supports the use of the [3rd party ASDF Terragrunt plugin](https://github.com/lotia/asdf-terragrunt).

 ### Learn more
 To learn more about Terragrunt, check out the [official documentation](https://terragrunt.gruntwork.io/docs/).